 If your dog is exhibiting bad or even odd behavior, this is what I advise you to do.

 First, make an appointment with your veterinarian and then start the process to have a consultation with a Veterinary Behaviorist.
-There aren’t too many Veterinary Behaviorists in the country and we’re lucky to have a non-conforming resident of the American College of Veterinary Behavior in Northeast Ohio; Dr. Feltes of The Behavior Clinic located in Olmsted Falls.
+There aren’t too many Veterinary Behaviorists in the country and we’re lucky to have a Diplomat of the American College of Veterinary Behavior in Northeast Ohio; Dr. Feltes of The Behavior Clinic located in Olmsted Falls.
 Dr. Feltes and her team have an extensive list of questions that can be presented to your veterinarian as they seek to determine whether a medical problem is leading to your dog’s behavior problem.

 What about dog trainers?
 According to the American College of Veterinary Behaviorists, good trainers have knowledge of behavior, but not at the depth or breadth of a Veterinary Behaviorist.
 They may teach obedience training but not determine the root cause of a behavior problem or solve the behavior problem.
 They also warn that some training techniques are questionable and some are even inhumane.
 If you feel that a dog trainer is a good option for you and your dog, The Behavior Clinic has a list of appropriately credentialed dog trainers in Northeast Ohio who work closely with veterinarians.
-I strongly advise you choose a dog trainer on this list for best results.
+I strongly advise you choose a dog trainer on their list for the best results.

 Please keep in mind that if your dog’s behavior is not a medical one, then there are steps that people in the home must take.
 Listen to the advice given, and do as they recommend.
-There are no quick fixes, behavior modification should be a huge part of the ‘treatment’ regimen, and medication may or may not be recommended.
+There are no quick fixes.
+Behavior modification should be a huge part of the ‘treatment’ regimen, and medication may or may not be recommended.
 And sometimes you’ll need to try a couple of things before you find the right ‘fix’ for your dog’s problem.